-Learn how to make this classic coffee cake recipe in only a few simple steps.
-Coffee cake has a rich coffee flavour and this easy recipe makes a 20cm cake that's layered with coffee-infused frosting and dusted with cocoa powder.
+This coffee cake recipe is a classic and ready in only a few simple steps.
+This coffee cake has a rich coffee flavour and makes a 20cm cake that's layered with coffee-infused frosting and dusted with cocoa powder.

 Watch how to make Coffee cake